JimKing100/NFL-Live/README.md

 The data science directory containing the following Colab notebooks and data:

-#### actuals - The Colab notebooks used to calculate the actual fantasy football points for each 2019 NFL player
+#### actuals - The Colab notebooks calculating the actual fantasy football points for each 2019 NFL player

 - Actuals_Defense.ipynb
 - Actuals_Kicker.ipynb